top of page

 Jackie Lee Morrison(c)2021_Tabitha Arthur Photography_hr-4881.jpg

-Jackie was born and raised in London, UK in a British-Chinese family.
+Jackie was born and raised in London in a Hong Kong Chinese family, but now calls New Zealand home.

-She holds a Joint Honours degree in English & American Studies from The University of Nottingham, with a year abroad at Reed College in Portland, OR, and an MA in Creative Writing from the International Institute of Modern Letters.
-She has been lucky to study under and count among her mentors Julian Bell, Rob Young, Pete Rock, Gretchen Icenogle, Elizabeth Knox, and Sue Orr.
+She holds a Jt.
+Hons. degree in English & American Studies from the University of Nottingham, and an MA in Creative Writing from the International Institute of Modern Letters.
+She has been lucky to count among her mentors Julian Bell, Rob Young, Pete Rock, Gretchen Icenogle, Elizabeth Knox, and Sue Orr.

-Though she wrote prolifically in her younger years, Jackie spent most of her adult life working around London as a freelance food writer and fine-dining pastry chef.
-At the end of 2016, Jackie, her husband and their two cats moved to New Zealand, where she opened her small business, Lashings (permanently closed in 2022).
-She became an NZ Citizen in 2022 and now calls Wellington home.
+Jackie spent most of her adult life working as a freelance food writer and fine-dining pastry chef.
+At the end of 2016, Jackie, her husband, and their two cats moved to Wellington, where she opened her small business Lashings (permanently closed in 2022) and rediscovered her love of writing.

-Jackie is currently working on a historical fiction novel set in colonial Hong Kong, for which she received an IIML Project Scholarship and a Creative NZ grant in 2023.
+Jackie is currently working on her debut novel, a coming-of-age historical fiction set in Hong Kong in the seventies and eighties, for which she received an IIML Project Scholarship and a Creative NZ grant in 2023.

 About Jackie